ZahraAyyubi/neural-networks-kntu/README.md

 - GMDH-RBF and GMDH-RoughMLP hybrid
 - Tested on time-series regression problems
 - Focus on self-organizing architecture and interpretability

+### 📁 `federated-learning/`
+Mini-project simulating federated learning on MNIST using 4 clients:
+- Clients train local models with momentum optimizer
+- Server aggregates and redistributes model weights
+- Implemented with Python socket communication and parallel processes

 ### 📁 `federated-optimizer/`
 Final course project reproducing results from this paper: